chdh/base64coder-java/README.txt

  ant test

-   This Ant target runs the test program TestBase64Coder.java using JUnit.
-A report is written to target/test-reports.
+   This Ant target runs the test module TestBase64Coder.java using JUnit.
+A report is written to the directory "target/test-reports".
    The compiler warning messages "... is Sun proprietary API ..." are normal and cannot be suppressed.
-The warnings occur because the test program uses Suns proprietary Base64 classes to test the Base64Coder class.
+The warnings occur because the test program uses Sun's proprietary Base64 classes to test the Base64Coder class.